Villager and Rabbit Peaks – Peak #28 – Steep Desert Ridge with a View

 I continued down the mountain, noticing that the trail was much easier to follow on the way down, and my trekking poles saved my knees a lot of fatigue.
 Much of the trail I did not recognize, since I took a slightly different path on the way up, having lost the trail many times.
 We found the water cache and were delighted that Joe had left a gallon of water with the other cache.
 We rehydrated and had some reserve water, so our morale was boosted.

 I sped down the mountain, racing the sun as it dropped to our right.
-I reached the desert floor and could see the car at the trail head in the distance.
+I reached the desert floor and could see the car at the trailhead in the distance.
 After countless minutes of trudging in the sand, it seemed we would never arrive at the car.

 We finally made it, and our comrades had left us some liquids at the car, which we quickly drank.
 We had some food in Julian and made our way home.